 1. Nudity/Sex: The most important thing to capture bourgeois attention

 2. Guilt: The second most important thing, inevitably following sex and lasting much, much longer

 3. Nazis: A hot topic only a uniform and chunk of archive footage away

 4. Reticence: Let all characters have trouble expressing their feelings, and make whole scenes drag on where you want to just jump out of your seat and scream "Just tell her already!"

-5. Missed appointments: The former lovers must never see each other again, there can however be several near misses to drag the film's running time past the two hour mark, such THE READER with it's torturous scenes of our gloomy little law student "almost" speaking up on behalf of his ex-lover, and "almost" coming to visit her in jail.
+5. Missed appointments: The former lovers must never see each other again; there can however be several near misses to drag the film's running time past the two hour mark, such as THE READER's torturous scenes of our gloomy little law student "almost" speaking up on behalf of his ex-lover, and "almost" coming to visit her in jail.

 6. Old age make-up - story should span at least 20 years, allowing for the wearing of old age make-up and adaptation of different mannerisms on behalf of the would-be nominee.